PhilipCastiglione/philipcastiglione.github.io/pages/personal/power/7-rules-of-power.md

 * Chau ... started a podcast ... [which] gave her the opportunity and the right to ask women who were very senior in their careers or public companies to talk for an hour.
 Because most people said yes to her invitations, Chau expanded her network strategically and significantly.
 Moreover, her status was enhanced through her association ... with high status people.
 * People are known partly by the company they keep.
-* having a prominent friend in an organisation boosted an individual's reputatio as a good performer.
+* having a prominent friend in an organisation boosted an individual's reputation as a good performer.
 * One way to build a powerful brand is to associate with other people and organisations that are themselves prestigious.
-* Chat began running panels of about twenty people.
+* Chau began running panels of about twenty people.
 "I'll pick a topic I'm trying to get smarter on," she says.
 "Then I'll find three senior operators, and I'll ask them to be a panelist.
 It's a way for me to build my network of operators, and then I'll go invite the twenty founders that are building companies in this space that I want to meet.
 In the panel, I get all of this content from the founders and the operators who are much more expert than I am, and develop it into a blog post I can put out."
-* "By being out there and having this kind of brand, it makes it much easier for people to then say, 'cOme on my podcast,' or 'Will you sit on this panel, or do this keynote?'
+* "By being out there and having this kind of brand, it makes it much easier for people to then say, 'come on my podcast,' or 'Will you sit on this panel, or do this keynote?'
 * flywheel effect of personal branding
 * They could stand out from the crowd.
 By doing so, their credibility, connections, and power would grow.
 * Have a narrative - and tell it repeatedly
     * A brand needs coherence.
-    * At it's best and most effective, a brand brings together aspects of someone's personal and professional life in a way that makes it clear why they are uniquely qualified for some position or to found a company in a particular industry.
+    * At its best and most effective, a brand brings together aspects of someone's personal and professional life in a way that makes it clear why they are uniquely qualified for some position or to found a company in a particular industry.
     * Everyone needs a brand.
 Your task: think of a short (two or three sentence) way of describing yourself and your accomplishments that brings together your expertise, your experience (what you have done), and a way of integrating that with some aspect of your personal story.
     * Once you develop a brand statement, get feedback on it from professional colleagues and friends.
-And then thinka bout how you are going to get that message out into the world.
+And then think about how you are going to get that message out into the world.
 * a lie will go halfway around the world in the time it takes the truth to put on its shoes.
-* the importants of getting your side of the story out early and often.
+* the importance of getting your side of the story out early and often.
 Once impressions are formed, they are more difficult to change.
 * Develop A Look
     * Standing out can be good; balance against signalling "one of us" - safer but doesn't make an impression.
     * using clothes and physical appearance as a part of branding